segmentio/segment-docs/src/connections/destinations/catalog/recombee-ai/index.md

 2. Search for "Recombee" in the Destinations Catalog, and select the Recombee destination.
 3. Choose which Source should send data to the Recombee destination.
 4. Go to the [Recombee Admin UI](https://admin.recombee.com):
-   - Choose a Recombee Database into which you want to send the interactions.
+   - Choose the Recombee Database where you want to send the interactions.
    - Pick the *Settings* section from the menu on the left.
    - In the section find the *API Identifier* of the Database and the corresponding *Private Token*
 5. In the settings of the Recombee Destination in Segment: